Goodwood Circuit: History 1948–1966

 The racing circuit began life as the perimeter track of RAF Westhampnett airfield, which was constructed during World War II as a relief airfield for RAF Tangmere.
 The first race meeting took place on 18 September 1948, organised by the Junior Car Club and sanctioned by the Duke of Richmond and Gordon.
-The winner of the first race was P. de F. C. Pycroft, in his 2,664 c.c.
-Pycroft-Jaguar, at 66.42 mph.
-Stirling Moss won the 500cc race (later to become Formula 3), followed by Eric Brandon and "Curly" Dryden, all in Coopers.
+The winner of the first race was P. de F. C. Pycroft, in his 2,664 cc Pycroft-Jaguar, at 66.42 mph.
+Stirling Moss won the 500 cc race (later to become Formula 3), followed by Eric Brandon and "Curly" Dryden, all in Coopers.

 Goodwood became famous for its Glover Trophy non-championship Formula One race, the Goodwood Nine Hours sports car endurance races run in 1952, 1953 and 1955, and the Tourist Trophy sports car race, run here between 1958 and 1964.
 The cars that raced in those events can be seen recreating (in shorter form) the endurance races at the Goodwood Revival each year in the Sussex trophy and the Royal Automobile Club Tourist Trophy (RAC TT).

 The original circuit layout featured a fast left-hand curve between the Woodcote corner and the start-finish line, with the pit lane on the infield side of the curve's exit.
 Increasing car speeds made organisers aware of the dangers of a fast car losing control at this curve, and after Giuseppe Farina won the 1951 Goodwood Trophy race in his Alfa Romeo 159 at over 95 mph, the curve was replaced with a chicane in 1952.
 At first, the chicane was made using straw bales and boarding, before brick walls were constructed in 1953.
 Despite a number of accidents this brick chicane survived until the circuit's closure for racing in 1966, before it was rammed and destroyed in the mid-1970s by a transporter belonging to Team Surtees that was leaving the circuit after a test session.
 When the circuit was restored in the late 1990s, the chicane was remade using polystyrene blocks.